 Support & SLA

-- SLA: We guarantee that API Management Service instances running in the Standard tier will respond to requests to perform operations at least 99.9% of the time.
-We guarantee that API Management Service instances running in the Premium tier deployed across two or more regions will respond to requests to perform operations at least 99.95% of the time.
+- We guarantee that API Management Service instances running in the Premium Tier with deployments scaled across two or more regions will respond to requests to perform operations at least 99.99% of the time.

 - Developer tier of the API Management Service.

 The Developer tier does not offer an SLA.
 Therefore, it is not suitable for production use.
 The Developer tier should be used for evaluations, development and test.